thomascherian/SyntaxParser/README.md

 * Extract the words from the 'Sentence' and store it in list 'Words'
 * Let 'Count' be the number of words.
 * For each 'Word' in 'Words',
-+ Search 'Root Dict'.
+1. Search 'Root Dict'.
 If entry found, retrieve the properties.
-+ If entry not found, Search 'Inflected Dict' and retrieve the properties.
+2. If entry not found, Search 'Inflected Dict' and retrieve the properties.
-..
-Now we have the information about each and every word in the sentence.
+...Now we have the information about each and every word in the sentence.
 Hence we know which word is the verb, noun etc.

 ## **Identifying the Syntax** ##